-Certain types of concerns and problems are dealt with more effectively through discussion and resolution between the concerned parties, rather than through a more formal process where the member of the profession is charged with unprofessional conduct and a hearing is held.
+Certain types of concerns and problems are dealt with more effectively through discussion and resolution between the concerned parties.
 When appropriate, the Complaints Director will encourage the concerned parties to communicate with each other and resolve the issues surrounding the complaint.
 With the consent of both parties, the Complaints Director may also work with the parties in an attempt to resolve the complaint.

 The Complaints Director may also suggest to the parties that they pursue an alternative complaint resolution process to resolve the matter.
 This process includes involvement of a neutral third party who acts as a mediator to assist the parties to achieve a resolution and come to some form of agreement between themselves.

 If none of these efforts to resolve a complaint are successful, the Complaints Director will determine which further action will be taken.

 Note: Facilitated Resolution will not apply to allegations that may cause further harm to complainant including, but not limited to those allegations of sexual abuse or sexual misconduct.

 Assessments and Investigations

 During the process of dealing with a complaint, the Complaints Director may determine that an assessment or investigation is required for the purpose of obtaining further information regarding the matter.
 Speciﬁcally, the Complaints Director may:

-In some cases, the Complaints Director may perform the investigation and/or in some cases, an independent professional investigator hired by ACSLPA to conduct the investigation.
-At times the investigator may be a qualiﬁed, unbiased speech-language pathologist or audiologist.
-Investigators may electronically record interviews with the complainant, the registered speech-language pathologists and audiologists, and other witnesses, to ensure the integrity of the investigation by providing an actual recording of the interview.
+In some cases, the Complaints Director may perform the investigation and/or in some cases, an independent professional investigator hired by ACSLPA will conduct the investigation.
+At times the investigator may be a qualified, unbiased speech-language pathologist or audiologist.
+Investigators may electronically record interviews with the complainant, the regulated speech-language pathologists and audiologists and other witnesses, to ensure the integrity of the investigation by providing an actual recording of the interview.